foroozandehgroup/NMR-EsPy/docs/theory_overview.rst

    \boldsymbol{X}(\boldsymbol{\theta}) \rVert_2^2

 where :math:`\tilde{\boldsymbol{Y}} = \boldsymbol{Y} / \lVert \boldsymbol{Y}
 \rVert`.
-THere are numerous variants of Newton's method, but the general idea is to approximate the neighbourhood about the current value of :math:`\boldsymbol{\theta}` to be quadratic, and to determine a step of a certain direction and size such that the value of :math:`\mathcal{F}(\boldsymbol{\theta})` is reduced.
-This procedure is repeated multiple times until the routine converges at a minimum.
+This is a very commonly encountered function in the context of optimisation, called the `residual sum of squares`.
+There are numerous variants of Newton's method, but the general idea is to approximate the neighbourhood about the current value of :math:`\boldsymbol{\theta}` as quadratic, and to determine a step with a certain direction and size such that the value of :math:`\mathcal{F}(\boldsymbol{\theta})` is reduced.
+This procedure is repeated multiple times until the routine (hopefully) converges to a minimum in the function.

 Depending on the circumstances, it is often worthwhile to minimise the variance of phases in the FID's estimate.
 NMR-EsPy also allows minimisation of the